Manor Solomon

+Solomon began his professional career at Maccabi Petah Tikva in the Israeli Premier League.
+In January 2019, he transferred to Shakhtar Donetsk for a €6 million fee, and won three Ukrainian Premier League titles.
+After the Russian invasion of Ukraine, he moved on loan to Fulham of the Premier League, before joining Tottenham on a permanent deal in 2023.
+He was loaned to Leeds United in 2024, where he won the EFL Championship, and to Villarreal in 2025.

+Solomon represented Israel from under-16 to under-21 level.
+In 2018, he made his senior debut for the national team.

 Early and personal life

-Solomon was born and raised in Kfar Saba, Israel, to an Israeli family of Ashkenazi Jewish (Hungarian-Jewish) descent and of both Sephardi Jewish and Mizrahi Jewish (Iraqi-Jewish) descent.
+Solomon was born and raised in Kfar Saba, Israel, to an Israeli family of Hungarian-Jewish and Iraqi-Jewish descent.
 His parents Ayala and Yossi Solomon are physical education teachers.
-His mother and father met while studying together at the Ohalo College, both majored in physical education and minored in maritime.
+His mother and father met while studying together at the Ohalo College, both majored in physical education and minored in maritime studies.
 As a young married couple, their shared maritime training gave them the idea to choose the unique Hebrew first name Manor for their son, that also means "a boom" in sailing.
 Solomon was enlisted for mandatory military service in December 2017, and has served in the Israel Defense Forces (IDF).

-He also holds a Portuguese passport, on account of his Sephardi Jewish ancestry, which eases the move to certain European football leagues.
+He also holds a Portuguese passport, on account of his Sephardi Jewish ancestors, which eases travel to certain European football leagues.

-He has been in a relationship with his Israeli girlfriend Dana Voshina since 2018.
+He has been in a relationship with Dana Voshina since 2018, and the couple got married in Israel in June 2025.
+Solomon and his girlfriend at the time were safely evacuated by the Israeli government from Ukraine (as a foreign player of Ukrainian club Shakhtar Donetsk at the time), after the Russian invasion of Ukraine began in February 2022.
+They were taken on a long car ride to the Polish border.
+Following Solomon and Voshina's marriage in Israel in June 2025, they were stuck in the country following the shut down of Israeli airspace due to the rising tensions between Iran and Israel.